6:00 pm EDT

 - #211 "The Wedding Scammer" [TV-Y]

-- Hacker agrees to marry the Wicked Witch—on live TV in front of all of Cyberspace—because she has convinced him that she is really the long-lost daughter of a powerful king.
-Can the kids think their way through an intricate series of puzzles to free the real daughter before Hacker and Wicked say "I do"?
+- The kids must make their way through an intricate series of puzzles to free the daughter of a king.
 Al Roker guest stars as reporter Sam Vander Rom.
 [High-Definition]

 - Connections with Renee Shaw